-In a “normal” economy a big decrease in the value of the local currency would mean big savings for international travelers.
+In a “free” economy a big decrease in the value of the local currency would mean big savings for international travelers.
 However Costa Rica is a special case and savings are unlikely.

 Residents receiving paychecks in local currency experience marked increases in costs.
 However, tourists are not likely to see decreased expenses.
 Many travel related things like hotels, lodges, tours, activities, beach bars and restaurants are already in U.S. dollars so the value of the colón has little impact on international vacation prices.

 Nearly instant inflation corrects the cost of any tourist related articles that are priced in Colones if there is a significant currency devaluation.

 In fact prices for international travelers will probably go up.

 Back in April 2018 Costa Rica Guide predicted that the exchange rate could fall to as low as ¢700 per U.S. dollar by mid 2019.
 It looks like the national strike may have accelerated inflation and devaluation of the currency as values plummeted more than 5% in a few weeks.

 The central bank artificially supports the colón and kept it stable for several years but year but experts are predicting that the new government may allow the currency to reach its real value sometime before mid 2019.
 That could be around ¢700.